awaluk/q2a-latest-users/README.md

 # Latest users plugin to [Question2Answer](http://question2answer.org/)

-Plugin add pages with latest registered and latest logged users with action IP.
-Plugin highlights duplicated IP addresses, so you can simply detect multi-accounts.
+Plugin add pages with the latest registered and latest logged users with IP addresses.
+In addition, plugin highlights duplicated IP addresses, so you can simply detect multi-accounts.

+Tested on **Q2A version >= 1.7.0 and PHP >= 7.0**.
+Code style adjusted to Q2A style.

 ## Installation